distbit0/distbit.xyz/actually-impact-futures.md

 The probability band excludes regimes where source-price errors are heavily amplified.
 An observation is eligible only while the probability and source markets satisfy the band and execution-quality requirements. `spread_TWAP` uses the most recent 24 cumulative eligible hours before resolution.
 Ineligible periods are skipped, and later eligible observations after re-entry displace earlier ones rather than leaving the window frozen at an obsolete exit.

 The probability band is a design parameter.
-The tail-market design below can support a wider band than separately collateralised markets if its corrected claims produce measurably better prices near the extremes.
+The portfolio-insured design below can support a wider band than separately collateralised markets if its claims produce measurably better prices near the extremes.

-## Shared collateral for improbable events
+## Portfolio-insured collateral for improbable events

-The [pooled design for highly improbable events](https://ethresear.ch/t/prediction-market-design-for-betting-on-many-highly-improbable-events/8280/) reduces collateral lockup by paying each triggered YES token `1 / winner_count` when several bundled events occur.
-Its raw YES price is therefore not the probability of that event and cannot enter the binary oracle unchanged.
+The [pooled design for highly improbable events](https://ethresear.ch/t/prediction-market-design-for-betting-on-many-highly-improbable-events/8280/) illustrates the problem with pooling rare branches directly.
+If several bundled events occur, each triggered YES token pays `1 / winner_count`.
+Its raw price is therefore not the probability of that event, a conditional market collateralised by it inherits the same multiplicity exposure, and the bundle cannot settle until its final winner count is known.
+These claims cannot enter the ordinary binary oracle unchanged.

-The cleanest correction is to pair each diluted event and conditional-asset claim with a co-occurrence top-up that restores its full binary payoff.
-This moves joint-tail risk into a shared margin or [insurance layer](https://distbit.xyz/insured-prediction-market-minting/), after which the wrapped claims can use the ordinary oracle.
-Correcting the raw pooled quote instead would require additional prices for joint event-count states and their relationship with the asset.

-Because `winner_count` is unknown until every bundled event resolves, the pool needs a common accounting horizon.
-An event known earlier can end its own impact-observation window, and a false result can reduce required top-up margin, but a winning top-up remains provisional until the horizon fixes the final count.
-Grouping events into resolution epochs bounds this delay.
+Instead, [portfolio-insured minting](https://distbit.xyz/insured-prediction-market-minting/) keeps each event branch as an isolated binary claim and moves diversification to an insurance provider's balance sheet.
+The provider issues undercollateralised YES claims across a risk-assessed portfolio.
+Each claim pays one dollar if its own branch occurs and zero otherwise, regardless of other outcomes, so different event markets can resolve independently.

+The conditional-asset market remains separate and uses the insured branch claim as collateral.
+The impact oracle takes `p_yes(t)` from the event claim's executable secondary-market price, not the provider's fee-inclusive mint quote.
+Because the branch claims retain standard payoffs, the ordinary binary decomposition applies without a `winner_count` adjustment.

+Across a portfolio, insured minting can supply these claims without locking a separate fully collateralised dollar behind every low-probability branch.
+This lets providers make larger corrective trades in the event and conditional markets with the same capital.
+The resulting depth can improve both inputs to the impact oracle, support a wider probability band, and raise the cost of manipulation.

 ## Event-conditional impact futures